tpalko/minikube-minecraft/README.md

 * maybe volume in the log folder so we don't need to shell into the server container
 * fix weird sync issue copying from minikube container / overlaps backup/pruning process.. also recopies everything every time
 * on deploy up when loading world or making any changes, do the same as 'deploy down' teardown procedure beforehand, making one last backup
+* handle bedrock version better - is usually discovered during image build, as opposed to java where it informs the build
 * extract backup pruning to work independently
 * handle minikube + docker deployments together without ports clashing (globally incrementing)
 * comprehensive status page - what is deployed where + connection details, including proxy status